Photo credit: Nga manu images

 Possums - Control Guide and Information Sheet

-One possum can eat around 65kg of native bush each night.
+Possums are voracious eaters, in New Zealand they consume an estimated 21,000 tonnes of vegetation a night.
 They dine on the new growth of trees - the shoots, buds and leaves, eat birds’ eggs and chicks out of the nest.
 They can travel long distances into urban gardens to eat rose bushes and fruit trees and are a big problem for our biodiversity.
 Possum traps are available to borrow from the PFK Tool Shed.
 Possum traps are easily installed high on a tree or fence to make them safer for small children or pets.

 Hedgehogs and Mustelids (Stoats, Ferrets, Weasels) - Control Guide and Information Sheet